Close Icon

 Find out more about the rules and legal requirements for letting a holiday property.

 If the turnover on your FHL exceeds the VAT threshold which is currently £90,000, you will need to become VAT registered.
 Currently the standard VAT rate applicable is 20%.
-The threshold is set at around £7,500 per month which most holiday lets are unlikely to achieve unless it’s a large house or high end, luxury property.
-This means you’ll most likely have to own more than one holiday let before VAT becomes something to think about.
+The threshold is set at around £7,500 per month which most holiday lets are unlikely to achieve unless it’s a large house or high end, luxury property or multiple properties.

 For more GOV.UK information about VAT on Holiday accommodation